-The Fujifilm X-T10 and the Leica CL (Typ 7323) are two digital cameras that were announced, respectively, in May 2015 and November 2017.
+The Fujifilm X-T10 and the Leica CL (Typ 7323) are two digital cameras that were revealed to the public, respectively, in May 2015 and November 2017.
 Both the X-T10 and the CL are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-The Fujifilm has a resolution of 16 megapixel, whereas the Leica provides 24.1 MP.
+The Fujifilm has a resolution of 16 megapixels, whereas the Leica provides 24.1 MP.

 The physical size and weight of the Fujifilm X-T10 and the Leica CL are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-T10 – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica CL is somewhat larger (4 percent) than the Fujifilm X-T10.
 Moreover, the CL is markedly heavier (6 percent) than the X-T10.
 In this context, it is worth noting that neither the X-T10 nor the CL are weather-sealed.